tbali0524/advent-of-code-solutions/puzzles.md

 |  +  |2022| 23|Unstable Diffusion                        |walking simulation
 |  +  |2022| 24|Blizzard Basin                            |BFS
 |  +  |2022| 25|Full of Hot Air                           |balanced 5-ary numbers

+No hint from subreddit was used in this season.